tBuLi/symfit/docs/api_structure.rst

 method takes the metaparameters for the minimization.
 Again, be sure to inherit from the appropriate base class(es) if you're implementing your own minimizer to make sure all the expected methods are there.
+:class:`~symfit.core.fit.Fit` depends on this to make its decisions.
 And if you're wrapping Scipy style minimizers, have a look at :class:`~symfit.core.minimizers.ScipyMinimize` to avoid a duplication of efforts.